aswolf/aswolf.github.io/index.md

 <div class="splitright">
 <div class="box">
 I am a Associate Research Scientist in the Earth and Environmental Sciences Department at the University of Michigan.
-My research interests are broad, but focus mainly on understanding the thermodynamics and evolution of the Earth's mantle, now and early in Earth's history.
+My research interests are broad, but focus mainly on understanding how silicate melts drive rocky planet formation and evolution using thermodynamics and statistical modeling.
 </div>
 </div>